-Geese
+Geese:

-Class 1 Fancy Geese
+Class 1: Exhibition Geese

-Section 1 Exhibit 1 drake and/or 1 hen (4-H member may exhibit up to 2 different breeds.)
+Section 1 Exhibit 1 gander and/or 1 goose (4-H member may exhibit up to 2 different breeds.)
 Must be one year old or older.
+Judged according to APA Standards.

-Class 2 Market Geese
+Class 2: Commercial Geese

 Section 1 Exhibit 1 drake and/or 1 hen hatched after August 1 of the previous year.
 (Not able to sell in auction.)
+Commercial Geese include but not limited to: Embden Geese, all other classifications Geese.